Stripe iOS SDK

 To try this out, you can run

-./install_cardio.rb, which will download and install card.io in Standard Integration (Swift).
+./install_cardio.rb, which will download and install card.io in the Standard Integration project.
 Now, when you run the example app on a device, you’ll see a

 Scan Card button when adding a new card.